willstMSFT/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 Here's an example of how to generate the PAC file for the Commercial cloud:

-1. Save the script below to your local hard disk as _Get-EventsPacFile.ps1_.
+1. Save the script to your local hard disk as _Get-EventsPacFile.ps1_.
 1. Go to the [Verizon URL](/rest/api/cdn/edge-nodes/list#code-try-0) and download the resulting JSON (copy paste it into a file named cdnedgenodes.json)
 1. Put the file into the same folder as the script.
 1. In a PowerShell window, run the following command.
 If you only desire the Optimize names (and not Optimize and Allow) change the -Type parameter to Optimize.